ashuftw/ashuftw.github.io/_posts/2023-06-18-Cargo-Cult-Guitar.md

 Getting back to the **Cargo Cult Guitar**, I think the biggest trap there was fooling myself and creating needless obstacles that kept me from improvising, trying ideas or just creating music.
 The false narrative that I told myself was that if I somehow got better at the instrument, I'd sound less bad.
 Which in a correlative sense maybe true.
 But if the goal is to say, write a song.
 The best way to get good at that is to actually write a song.
 And as Robert Greene says, it's okay to be slightly under-prepared when starting something 'cause then you can rise to the occasion.
 On the path of being good at that, I just have to accept that I will sound bad and not use that as a reason to procrastinate with a new exercise or cover, solely to feel productive.
 If I wanna do any of those things, it should be on its own term.

 That's all I have to say about that for now.
 And oh, I'd like to add that I now have a guitar teacher.
 I went to see a band playing at the local pub and after the show, I asked him to be my teacher and he agreed!
-So there's to that!
+So here's to that!

 <div style="display: flex; justify-content: center;">